notnullgames/saywhat-demo/README.md

 - Add assets to project
 - Made a basic player-movement setup
 - Add a `Global` singleton to hold the global game-state.
 THis is the scene taht dialogs have access too, as well.
-- Create `Dialog` scene :to actually show the dialog.
+- Create `Dialog` scene to actually show the dialog.
 - Make maps (like levels/Demo)